SilGosker/SimpleSockets/README.md

 This section will go through the process of adding EasySockets to your application.
 As an example, we will be making a small chat application and expand this the more we dive deep into the rich features EasySockets has to offer.

 *do note that this is will only guide you through the backend process, not the frontend.
 When referring to 'make a request', you should find your own implementation of doing so.
-This can be through the browser and connecting using the JavaScript `Websocket` class, or using an application like Postman*
+This can be through the browser and connecting using the JavaScript `Websocket` class, or using an application like Postman.
+Also note that the websocket request type is `ws` or `wss` depending on your SSL certificate*

 ### Basic Usage
 Lets start by adding EasySockets to your application. apply the following code: